aframevr/aframe/docs/introduction/interactions-and-controllers.md

 [gaze]: #gaze-based-interactions-with-cursor-component

-Then handling events and interactions is the exact same as [gaze-based interactions with the cursor component].
+Then handling events and interactions is the exact same as [gaze-based interactions with the cursor component][gaze] .
 Refer to the section above!

 ## Adding Room Scale Interactions for Controllers